The chakras or energy centers in the human body

 the seven chakras represents a different aspect of human experience.

-to be reflected in the condition of each chakra.
-Seeing your own chakras requires
+be reflected in the condition of each chakra.
+Seeing your own chakras requires mental

-mental focus and powers of meditation.
-Remember these are imaginary entities that
+focus and powers of meditation.
+Remember these are imaginary entities that were

-were invented by great mystics thousands of years before medical technology.
-The
+invented by great mystics thousands of years before medical technology.
+The manipulation

-manipulation of these spheres or wheels of light, particularly the brightening and
+of these spheres or wheels of light, particularly the brightening and opening of

-the base of the trunk of the body and is thought to correspond to the sex drive
+base of the trunk of the body and is thought to correspond to the sex drive and

-and to primal drives such as the desire to procreate, survive and destroy.
-This
+to primal drives such as the desire to procreate, survive and destroy.
+This is the

 to physically digest and eliminate food, emotionally digest events and process them